-- Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations or comments. - Visual conduct such as derogatory and/or sexually oriented posters, photography, cartoons, drawings, or gestures. - c.
-Physical conduct such as assault, unwanted touching or blocking normal movement because of sex, race or any other protected basis; threats and demands to submit to sexual requests and sexual favors. - d.
+- Verbal conduct such as epithets, derogatory jokes or comments, slurs or unwanted sexual advances, invitations or comments. - b.
+Visual conduct such as derogatory and/or sexually oriented posters, photography, cartoons, drawings, or gestures. - Physical conduct such as assault, unwanted touching or blocking normal movement because of sex, race or any other protected basis; - d.
+Threats and demands to submit to sexual requests and sexual favors. - e.
 Retaliation for having reported or threatened to report harassment.